Sharjeel-Afridi/Sharjeel-Afridi/README.md

 # 💫 About Me:
-I'm currently in my first year of B.Tech from Z.H.C.E.T AMU and learning React <br>I'm looking to make projects using React to improve my skills.<br>I also want to contribute to open-source projects.<br>
+I'm currently in my first year of B.Tech from Z.H.C.E.T AMU and learning React <br>I'm looking to make projects using React to improve my skills.

 ## 🌐 Socials: